 Now let’s dive in,

-The post is a very direct and understandable one, check out the list of things I will be covering today.
+The post is a very understandable one, check out the list of things I will be covering today.
 Click on any to reveal its content.

 - About ZenMate (Overview)